sarar0/GildedRose-test/README.md

 #### How to install and run code and tests:

     Test can be run by opening the SpecRunner.html file in the browser.
-The code can be run in the console in the same browser window.
+The code can be run in the console in the same browser window (as all required filed are linked into the SpecRunner file).

 #### Example from Console: